nvaccess/addon-datastore/README.md

 This proposal does not intend to restrict Addon authors from developing, publishing, and distributing Addons outside of this store.
 NVDA will still allow local installation from a `*.nvda-addon` file.

+## To Long; Didn't Read for Addon authors
+With this proposal if an addon author wishes to submit their addon to be visible in this addon store they will need to:
+- Store their addon on Github in an open (not private) repository.
+- Create an issue on the `addon-store-submission` repository for each addon version they want to make available.
+- Paste into the issue description a link to the commit or github release.
+- Wait for it to be reviewed and accepted or participate in review actions and resubmit the new version.

+## To Long; Didn't Read for Addon reviewers
+As an Addon reviewer you will:
+- Look at pending PR's on the `addon-store-submission` repository.
+- These will include a link to the addon version being reviewed.
+- Follow the review process (yet to be documented here).
+- Either 'approve' the PR, or 'request changes' while providing feedback and close the PR.
+- When approving the PR, press the merge button to finalise the submision.

 ## Considerations

 - Submissions and reviews should be easy to find and get the status of.